‘Gwyn eu byd y tangnefeddwyr: canys hwy a elwir yn blant i Dduw’

 ‘Ac, wedi iddo wneuthur heddwch trwy waed ei groes ef, trwyddo ef gymodi pob peth ag ef ei hun; trwyddo ef, meddaf, pa un bynnag ai pethau ar y ddaear, ai pethau yn y nefoedd’

 ‘and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.’
 (Colossians 1:20).

 Christ’s sacrifice inspired many of our forebears.
-Christ bought us peace by the shedding of His own blood.
+The Son of God bought us peace by the shedding of His own blood.
 In the face of anger and aggression, Jesus’ response was love.
-Christ is our peace, and Christians are called to follow Him.
-We do so knowing that the Cross, like our Cenotaph, is not a place of shame and defeat, but rather victory.
+Christ is our peace, and as Christians we are called to follow Him.
+We do so knowing that the Cross, like our Cenotaph, is not a place of shame and defeat, but rather of victory.
 The love of God has triumphed, and all will be well.

-Does God want us to fight?
-No!
-War may be just, and undertaken for the right reasons, but we are supposed to live in peace.
-Human nature longs for wealth and power and is willing to stop at nothing to acquire it.
+Human nature longs for wealth and power and some people are willing to stop at nothing to acquire it.
 Christ, however, shows us another way — the way of love and gentleness, which longs to heal and reconcile.
 This is what Christ proclaimed on earth, and continues to do — to draw people into the peace of the Kingdom of God, where wounds are healed and divisions reconciled.

 God’s Kingdom is a radical place which seeks to transform humanity into the image of Our Loving Creator.
 For two thousand years Christians have been living lives of love and service.
-We continue in church, in chapel, and in our daily live, to make God’s Kingdom a reality here and now, through what Christ has done for us, and the sacrifice of our forebears.
+We continue in church, in chapel, and in our daily life, to make God’s Kingdom a reality here and now, remembering both what Christ has done for us, and the sacrifice of our forebears.

 We will remember them.